Our executive team brings proven experience and expertise in developing and commercializing innovative nuclear medicine products and technologies

 Education: George received his BS degree in Electrical Engineering from New Jersey Institute of Technology

-Bio: Jim has worked in the pharmaceutical industry for more than 26 years, holding multiple management positions with leading global companies.
-He comes to NorthStar from Guerbet, where he served as Director of Regulatory Affairs for the company’s Liebel-Flarsheim Company LLC business.
+James (Jim) Brodack joined NorthStar on August 15, 2016 as Vice President of Regulatory and Quality Affairs.
+He was promoted to Senior Vice President and Chief Regulatory Officer on September 10, 2018.
+Sadly, he passed away on March 27, 2021.
+Jim had worked in the pharmaceutical industry for more than 30 years, holding multiple management positions with leading medical companies.
+He came to NorthStar from Guerbet, where he served as Director of Regulatory Affairs for the company’s Liebel-Flarsheim Company LLC business.
 Prior to that, he worked for Mallinckrodt Pharmaceuticals’ imaging business for 25 years, holding a series of increasingly responsible positions in both regulatory affairs and research and development.
 Before joining Mallinckrodt, he held several academic posts at Washington University in St. Louis, pursuing research interests involving positron-emitting radiopharmaceuticals and the use of robotics to automate radiopharmaceutical production.